Are Indiana Records Public?

 Proprietary Software and Systems

-According to Arizona public records law, computer codes, filing systems, and other proprietary software owned by a public agency are exempt from public view.
+According to Indiana public records law, computer codes, filing systems, and other proprietary software owned by a public agency are exempt from public view.

 - Medical records and charts provided by a health provider to a public agency (However, this data becomes publicly accessible after the record subject gives a written consent);